almostearthling/whenever/README.md

 ## Logging

 Log messages are not dissimilar to the ones provided by servers and other applications running in the background: a date/time specification is reported, as well as the name of the application (_whenever_), the logging level to which the message line is pertinent, and then a message (the so-called _payload_).
 The message itself is structured: it consists of a short _context_ specification, followed by a string enclosed in square brackets describing the nature of the message (for instance if the message is referred to the start or to the end of a process, and whether the message indicates a normal condition or something that went wrong).
-The context can be either the _MAIN_ control program (or one of its threads), a _TASK_, a _CONDITION_, an _EVENT_ or a _REGISTRY_ -- there are many registries in **Whenever**, used by the main control program to reach the _item_ collections.
+The context can be either the _MAIN_ control program (or one of its threads), a _TASK_, a _CONDITION_, an _EVENT_ or a _REGISTRY_ -- there are many registries in **whenever**, used by the main control program to reach the _item_ collections.

-Logging is quite verbose in **Whenever** at the _trace_ log level, and can be very brief when enabling logging just for warnings and errors.
+Logging is quite verbose in **whenever** at the _trace_ log level, and can be very brief when enabling logging just for warnings and errors.

 A short description of the log levels follows:

 1. **trace:** every single step is logged, some messages can be redundant because if an acknowledgement or an issue takes place in more than one context of the program, each of the involved parts may decide to log about what happened.
 Sometimes, for example, the same error may be reported by a condition that is checked and by the registry that has been used to reach this condition.
 Also, _history_ messages are issued only at the trace level: _wrappers_ will want to use the _trace_ level in order to catch these messages and calculate, for instance, the execution time for a particular task.
 2. **debug:** there is plenty of informational messages at each execution step, however redundant messages are not emitted.
 In particular, _history_ messages are not present at this level.
 3. **info:** a reduced amount of informational messages is emitted, mostly related to the outcome of conditions and execution of related tasks; information about what is being checked is less verbose.
 Very reduced logging is performed at this level by the main control program, thus most of the logging is left to items.
-4. **warn:** only **warnings** are logged, erratic situations that can be handled by **Whenever** without having to stop or abort -- except for termination requests, which are logged as **warnings** instead of **errors**, even though they could be considered normal causes for the scheduler to stop and exit.
+4. **warn:** only **warnings** are logged, erratic situations that can be handled by **whenever** without having to stop or abort -- except for termination requests, which are logged as **warnings** instead of **errors**, even though they could be considered normal causes for the scheduler to stop and exit.
-5. **error:** only **errors** are reported, which are erratic situations that may prevent **Whenever** to perform the requested operations or, in some cases, to keep running correctly.
+5. **error:** only **errors** are reported, which are erratic situations that may prevent **whenever** to perform the requested operations or, in some cases, to keep running correctly.

 Note that, since _Lua_ scripts are allowed to log at each of the above described levels, lines emitted by _Lua_ script might not always correspond to what is illustrated above.